 The Editors

-Stefan Mauss, Thomas Berg, Jürgen Rockstroh, Christoph Sarrazin, Heiner Wedemeyer
+Heiner Wedemeyer, Stefan Mauss, Thomas Berg, Verena Keitel, Jürgen Rockstroh, and Christoph Sarrazin

 Hepatology is a rapidly evolving field that will continue to grow and maintain excitement over the next few decades.
 Viral hepatitis is not unlike HIV 10 or 15 years ago.
 Today, hepatitis B viral replication can be suppressed by potent antiviral drugs, although there are risks regarding the emergence of resistance.
 Strategies to enhance the eradication rates of HBV infection still need to be developed.
 On the other hand, hepatitis C virus infection can be eradicated by treatment with pegylated interferon plus ribavirin, although the sustained virologic response rates are still suboptimal, particularly in those infected with genotype 1.
 Many new antiviral drugs, especially protease and polymerase inhibitors, are currently in clinical development, and the data from trials reported over the last few years provide optimism that the cure rates for patients with chronic hepatitis C will be enhanced with these new agents, and even that all-oral regimens are around the corner!
 In other areas of hepatology, e.g., hereditary and metabolic liver diseases, our knowledge is rapidly increasing and new therapeutic options are on the horizon.